 The ileum is connected to the stoma, creating an opening to the outside of the body.
 The surgery that creates the opening to the intestine is called an ileostomy.

 Stool empties into a small plastic pouch called an ostomy bag that is applied to the skin around the stoma.
-You have to empty the bag several times a day.

 What To Expect After Surgery

 You may stay in the hospital for several days or as long as 2 weeks after surgery, depending on the severity of the inflammatory bowel disease (IBD).

 Why It Is Done

 This surgery cures ulcerative colitis.
 About 7 to 8 out of 10 people have long-term success with this surgery.1